Updated on June 10, 2021

-You can even map your lead’s intent and source besides his contact and demography details.
+You can even map your lead’s intent and source along with his contact and demography details.
 It thus becomes easy to send them messages or engage them with attractive offers.

-In the long-term, lead nurturing with your CRM can help build trust and eventually convert them into loyal customers.
+In the long-term, lead nurturing with your CRM can help build trust and eventually increase customer loyalty.

 Can you imagine having a CRM that won’t help you create and launch your campaigns?

-So the campaign manager is a principal feature of your CRM that must assist you in designing targeted email campaigns.
-It can leverage the lead’s applicable subtleties and follow news around them on LinkedIn to get the campaigns rolling.
+So the campaign manager is a principal feature of your CRM that must assist you in designing targeted email marketing campaigns, referral, and customer loyalty programs.

 Most of ‘em rarely think of a CRM from the automation perspective.
-But trust me, AI-based CRM software such as Ingage can offer you state-of-the-art automation capabilities so that your entire CRM can run on autopilot.
+But trust me, AI-based quality CRM software such as Ingage can offer you state-of-the-art marketing and sales automation capabilities so that your entire CRM can run on autopilot.

-And then other CRMs will take all the mundane tasks out of your hands and allow you to have fun with the creative stuff.
+When your CRMs take all the mundane tasks out of your hands, you get to have fun with the creative and important stuff.

-Believe it or not, your CRM is an impressive analytical tool.
+Believe it or not, your Customer Relationship Management (CRM) solution is an impressive analytical tool.

-While these are the core features of any standard CRM, the addition of other modules or the elimination of one or more of these can impact the cost of implementing your retail CRM.
+While these are the core features of any standard CRM, the addition of other modules or the elimination of one or more of these can impact the cost of retail CRM implementation.

 Recommended Reading: 5 Savvy Ways to Execute CRM Implementation Roadmap in 2021

-Before you put the axe to work, you need to start your implementation project with a plan.
+Before you put the ax to work, you need to start your implementation project with a plan.

-This step usually involves conversations with stakeholders, managers, and employees to lay out the tasks that your CRM system should handle and understand how it falls in alignment with your business’ vision.
+This step usually involves conversations with stakeholders, marketing managers, sales managers, and employees to lay out the tasks that your CRM system should handle and understand how it falls in alignment with your business’s vision.

-As a case in point, if you own an online store, then you might need a one-layer catalogue for your contacts and a database system to house all related information.
-Also, you would be needing tools for email marketing and tracking metrics.
+As a case in point, if you own an online store, then you might need a one-layer catalog for your contacts and a database system to house all related information.
+Also, you would be needing tools for email marketing, streamlining your sales pipeline, cranking marketing automation, and tracking metrics.